svenaan/f5-azure-arm-templates/experimental/cluster/3nic/new_stack/README.md

 ## Configuration Example <a name="config">

 The following is an example configuration diagram for this solution deployment.
 In this scenario, all access to the BIG-IP VE cluster (Active/Active) is through an ALB.
-The IP addresses in this example may be different in your implementation.
+For diagrams of alternate deployment topologies, see [cluster 3 NIC alternate topologies](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/supported/cluster/3nic/alternate-deployment-topologies.md).

 ![Configuration Example](images/azure-example-diagram.png)